 5. Use Visual Tools

 Visual tools are a great way to identify where the complication is occurring.
 You will be able to understand and see the dimensions compared to other parts.
-3D models are a strong tool to provide justification towards your design decisions.
+3D models are a strong tool to provide justification for your design decisions.

 This will provide clarity and reinforce this narrative that we need to constantly strengthen.
-Do not feel compelled to start designing a 3D model right away, creating small models out of paper or card-paper can give the same effect but faster and more disposable.
+Do not feel compelled to start designing a 3D model right away, creating small models out of paper or card paper can give the same effect but faster and more disposable.